clabordec/Configuring-a-Linux-Server/README.md

 <br>

 ### Objective:
-The primary objective of this project is to equip Linux system administrators with the knowledge and skills needed to effectively configure a Linux server to meet organizational needs.
+The primary objective of this project is to effectively configure a Linux server to meet organizational needs.
 This involves understanding the server's purpose, selecting appropriate software and services, optimizing performance, implementing security measures, and maintaining the server over time.

 <br>